MuaazBayat/software-design-project/docs/design/globetalk-db-schema.md

 ## Database Architecture

-The database is hosted on **Supabase**, a PostgreSQL-based Backend-as-a-Service platform, providing:
+The database is hosted and deployed on **Supabase**, a Postgres based SQL Database platform, providing:
 - Real-time subscriptions
 - Row Level Security (RLS)
 - Edge functions support
+We are using supabase for plain Postgres and built in object storage.
+This decision was largely based on pricing as Google Cloud SQL was too expensive.

 ## Schema Overview